 Viewed broadly, each era in the Observatory Hill's history represents an element in the definition and development of the functions of the federal government.
-These include the creation of a federal role in scientific and medical research and public health, and the evolution of central intelligence as a vital component of national security independent of the defense agencies.
+These include the creation of a federal role in scientific and medical research and public health, and the evolution

+Name of Property County and Sta of central intelligence as a vital component of national security independent of the defense agencies.